-GDPR requires continued care by everyone within the council, councillors and staff, in the sharing of information about individuals, whether as a hard copy or electronically.
+Date protection legislation requires continued care by everyone within the council, councillors and staff, in the sharing of information about individuals, whether as a hard copy or electronically.
 A breach of the regulations could result in the council facing a fine from the Information Commissioner's Office (ICO) for the breach itself and also to compensate the individual(s) who could be adversely affected.
-Therefore, the handling of information is seen as high / medium risk to the council (both financially and reputationally) and one which must be included in the Risk Management Policy of the council.
+Therefore, the handling of information is seen as high / medium risk to the council (both financially and reputationally) and one which will be included in the risk assessment of the council.
 Such risk can be minimised by undertaking an information audit, issuing privacy statements, maintaining privacy impact assessments (an audit of potential data protection risks with new projects), minimising who holds data protected information and the council undertaking training in data protection awareness.
+The council agrees to treat all personal data as confidential and ensure that it is deleted as soon as possible after a meeting.
+The clerk will redact personal data where ever possible before sending on to councillors.